Rothamsted/agri-schemas/doc/miappe-use-case/dataset-arabidopsis/README.md

 ## New type agri:ExperimentalDesign
-The follow applies what said above for value/type pairs.
+The following applies what said above for value/type pairs.
 * extends `schema:PropertyValue`
 * `schema:name` is "study design", and it's optional
 * `schema:value` is a short textual description of the experimental design (summary or title)
 * `schema:description` maps MIAPPE's `study design description`
   * Optionally, the description could be duped into `schema:value` (to support common practice with schema.org)
-* `schema:propertyID` to link ontology terms that identify the concept of experimental design, for the specific design (eg, "treatment/control design"), use `dc:type` as explained above
-* `schema:propertyID` should have `ppeo:experimental_design` among its values;
+* `schema:propertyID` should have `ppeo:experimental_design` among its values, ie, to represent the concept that the property is about the design type.
+Again, this is redundat, yet useful
-  * TODO: an alternative is that we propose ExperimentalDesign as a new term and that it subclasses `ppeo:experimental_design`
+  * TODO: an alternative is that we propose ExperimentalDesign as a new term and that it subclasses `ppeo:experimental_design` (and PV)
 * possibly, `dc:type` for ontology linking of which a particular value is an instance, eg,
   * `schema:value "factorial design with 2 factors"`,
 	* `dc:type <http://purl.obolibrary.org/obo/OBI_0500015>`
 * links from study via new property `studyExperimentalDesign`?
-  * this was proposed during the hackathon, but there is little point, search engines will recognise schema:additionalProperty, not this.
-We have used additionalProperty in our use case.
+  * this was proposed during the hackathon, but there is little point, search engines will recognise `schema:additionalProperty` only, not this.
+We have used `additionalProperty` in our use case.

 ## New type ExperimentalFactorValue